webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 A minor difference, unlike WebGL, we can compile multiple shaders at once.

-The code above is probably a little controversial.
-In WebGL if your shader didn't compile it is up to you to check vs `gl.getShaderParameter` and then if it failed, pull out the error messages with a call to `gl.getShaderInfoLog`.
+The code above is probably a little controversial as it makes shader compilation synchronous.
+I made it that way to duplicate the WebGL style.
+In WebGL, if your shader didn't compile it is up to you to check the `COMPILE_STATUS` with `gl.getShaderParameter` and then if it failed, pull out the error messages with a call to `gl.getShaderInfoLog`.
 If you didn't do this no errors are shown.
 You'd likely just get an error later when you tried to use the shader program.

-In WebGPU, according to the spec, it's similar, but, at least at the moment, most implementations print shader complication errors to the JavaScript console even if you don't ask for them.

-Further, the code above waits for the error message, which is slower than not waiting.
+The WebGPU code above waits for the error message, which is slower than not waiting.
 (The same is true in WebGL).
-The point being there's less reason to check for the errors yourself since, at least at the moment, the browser will show you the errors automatically, so many WebGPU example don't check.
-But, in WebGPU you can only get the errors asynchronously, so you have to choose.
+In WebGPU you can only get the errors asynchronously, so you have to choose.
 Do you want to `await` for the errors, do you want to get them *out of band*, or do you just want to ignore them.

 A big difference is that errors are structured in WebGPU.
 In WebGL it was just a string.
 In WebGPU it's an array of messages and those messages may or